Do you ever wonder if your Search Engine Optimization (SEO) agency is helping or hurting your business?

-Unfortunately, I too often hear from company presidents, CEO’s and owners who spend thousands of dollars each month, often for years, on SEO firms – with no resulting benefit.
+Unfortunately, we often hear horror stories from company presidents, CEO’s and owners who spend thousands of dollars each month, often for years, on SEO firms – with no resulting benefit.

 It bothers me and sadly, when I get involved directly with the agency or consultant they have nothing to show for monies spent.

 Is there magic to SEO and should you blindly trust your consultant or firm?

 And it pains me to see good people get cheated, so to avoid this from happening to you, I’ll outline the basics of what to look for within your agency – to better determine if your SEO firm is helping or hurting your business.

 Choose your SEO and PPC management team as you would your doctor.
 Both professionals should explain why there is a problem and the various solutions available to resolve the problem.

 Your doctor and your SEO don’t practice magic, but do, or at least should, follow the best ethical practices and be 100% transparent with what they are doing to help you.

 Continuing with the doctor analogy, and “bedside manner” is also important.

 Your SEO expert should be communicative about what they are doing, especially in the beginning.
 The sooner you understand what they are up to, the better chances you have of figuring out whether or not your SEO firm is helping – or harming – your site.

 Listed below are several telltale signs that your SEO agency might be a scam.